autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-your-autoware-repositories/creating-autoware-repositories.md

 ### 2. Customize autoware.repos for your environment

-You need to customize your `autoware.repos` to import your forked repositories.
+You need to customize your `repositories/autoware.repos` to import your forked repositories.
 The `autoware.repos` file usually includes information for all necessary Autoware repositories (except calibration and simulator repositories).
 Therefore, your forked repositories should also be added to this file.